 “Bad actors have come in, fake creators have come in.
 Some influencers deliver great ROI.
 Many other influencers and influencer platforms have not been able to show that they deliver an ROI that’s worthwhile.

 Mediakix has done a bunch of work on fake influencers, how to spot them, and how to weather this.
 Influencer marketing is not going away and it is such a great way to reach audiences in a natural and authentic way, but you have to do it right.
 And some of these people don’t do it right.”

 The efficacy and versatility of influencer marketing are widely recognized among advertisers as the majority of marketers are increasing their influencer marketing budgets for 2018.
 Nearly 90% of marketers believe that influencer marketing positively impacts how audiences perceive brands and produces measurable results.

-By using the methods presented in our fake follower guide, becoming more knowledgeable with the additional resources below, or working with a qualified influencer marketing agency, marketers can safeguard against fake followers, engagement, and influencers.
+By using the methods presented in our fake follower guide to check influencer authenticity, or by working with a qualified influencer marketing agency, marketers can safeguard against fake influencer, followers, and engagement.
 Research and careful vetting can prevent marketers from being duped when it comes to choosing the right social media influencers for successful influencer marketing initiatives.